Betrayal Trauma Therapy in Canada

 If you are in the first days or weeks: seven things that help

-If the discovery is very recent, you do not need a grand plan — you need a few steadying handholds to get through the day.
-These are the things that tend to help most in the acute phase, before formal betrayal trauma therapy begins:
+If the discovery is very recent, you do not need a grand plan — you need a few steadying handholds to get through the day, before formal betrayal trauma therapy begins:

 1. Let yourself call it what it is.
-You do not have to minimize this or frame it as “just a rough patch.”
-Naming the betrayal — to yourself, in a journal, or with one safe person — is not dramatic.
-It is the beginning of honest processing, and it tends to reduce the power of intrusive thoughts rather than amplify them.
+Naming the betrayal — to yourself, in a journal, or with one safe person — is the beginning of honest processing, and it tends to reduce intrusive thoughts and self-blame rather than amplify them.

 2. Stop searching for the “why” for now.
-The compulsive need to understand exactly why it happened is a normal response — your brain is trying to make the world predictable again.
-But obsessively mining for reasons rarely produces the certainty it promises, and it keeps you locked in the trauma loop.
-The “why” can be explored in a structured, boundaried way later, in therapy.
+Obsessive mining for reasons rarely produces certainty and keeps you locked in the trauma loop.
+The “why” can be explored in a structured way later, in therapy.

 4. Resist making permanent decisions in the acute phase.
-Whether to stay or leave, whether to tell the children, whether to call a lawyer today — these decisions made in the first weeks of shock are rarely the decisions you would make from a steadier place.
-Give yourself explicit permission to put the biggest choices on a shelf for now.
+Decisions made in the first weeks of shock are rarely the ones you would make from a steadier place.
+Put the biggest choices on a shelf for now.

 5. Choose your confidants carefully.
-You need at least one person to talk to.
-But sharing widely in the early days — with mutual friends, on social media, with extended family — tends to complicate things later, regardless of what you decide.
-Choose one or two people you trust completely, and be intentional about what you share and with whom.
+Sharing widely in the early days tends to complicate things later, whatever you decide.
+Choose one or two people you trust completely.

 6. Set one boundary you can actually keep.
-Boundaries do not have to be grand gestures.
-Starting with one clear, manageable limit — “I won’t discuss this after 10 p.m.” or “I need 48 hours before we talk again” — begins to restore a sense of agency and shows your nervous system that you can protect yourself.
+One clear, manageable limit — “I need 48 hours before we talk again” — begins to restore agency and shows your nervous system that you can protect yourself.

 7. Get a specialist on your side as soon as you can.
-General support from friends and family matters enormously, but betrayal trauma responds to specialized help in a way it does not respond to well-meaning advice.
-A therapist who knows this terrain will not tell you to “give it time” or “try to see their perspective.”
+A therapist who knows this terrain will not tell you to “give it time.”
 They will stabilize you first, and build from there.

 Virtual across Canada, in person in Calgary and Toronto